Skip to main content

 Located in Anacostia, the 3,000 sq. foot museum will include digital and interactive exhibitions to guide visitors through go-go’s roots, pivotal moments, best songs, landmark music venues and community impact.
 Go-go’s history will also be woven into the cafe’s offerings.
 The food will be a blend of African, Caribbean, Latin and mumbo-sauced dishes.

-A new interactive replica of the White House will offer visitors an immersive educational experience about the executive mansion.
+A new interactive replica of the White House offers visitors an immersive educational experience about the executive mansion.
 This project from the White House Historical Association spans 32,000 square feet inside the Mills Building at 1700 Pennsylvania Avenue.
-The exhibits will be on permanent display featuring a look into the Rose Garden and a replica of the Oval Office.
-Although admission will be free to the public, reserved passes are required for entry.
+The exhibits on permanent display feature a look into the Rose Garden and a replica of the Oval Office.
+Although admission is free to the public, reserved passes are required for entry.

 National Museum of Women the Arts (Opened October 2023)